 The symptoms typically occur between 1–15 days after a bite of an infected mosquito, tick or sandflies depending on specific virus.

 Arbovirus infections are commonly transmitted via the bite of infected mosquitoes, ticks, or sandflies.
-Other modes of transmission that are possible but not as common are through transfusion of infected blood or transplantation of infected organs or tissues, occupational exposure in healthcare setting, mother-to-child, or sexual contact with the exception of Zika virus infection, which can be transmitted via unprotected sexual contact or from mother to child during pregnancy or around the time of birth.
+Other modes of transmission that are possible but not as common are through transfusion of infected blood or transplantation of infected organs or tissues, occupational exposure in healthcare setting, and via mother-to-child.
+In the case of Zika virus, sexual contact may also be a mode of transmission.

 Diagnosis of arboviral diseases is based on a combination of clinical signs and symptoms, recent travel history, possible exposures, in addition to laboratory testing of the blood, serum, cerebrospinal fluid, other body fluid or tissue.